jundalisay/superblist/content/en/social/economics/fallacies/profit-maximization-is-absurd.md

 This often leads to some kind of crisis which the merchant class can avoid by moving overseas, unlike working and ruling classes who stay stuck with the problem.

 It would be like a basketball team where all of the salary goes to the star player, such as Lebron James, and the four other members play for food.
-This would cause the team to fail and Lebron to simply move to another team to continue enjoying his high salary.
+This would cause the team to fail and Lebron to simply move to another team to continue getting a high salary.

 > *Update June 2021: We can thus make an analogy that utilitarianism is a kind of virus that infects the merchant class the most, allowing it to spread naturally around the planet.
 Neo-liberalism then is the resulting pandemic that has infested the earth, destroying societies and the environment along the way.

 {{< q a="Smith" c="The Wealth of Nations Simplified, Book 5, Chapter 1" >}}
 There is a lot of bullion alternately imported and exported for foreign trade in all great commercial countries.
-This bullion circulates among commercial countries in the same way as the national coin circulates in every country.This bullion is the money of the great mercantile republic.
+This bullion circulates among commercial countries in the same way as the national coin circulates in every country.
+This bullion is the money of the great mercantile republic.
 The national coin receives its movement and direction from the commodities circulated within the country.
 The mercantile republic’s bullion gets its movement from the circulation between countries.
 {{< /q >}}

 {{< q a="Smith" c="The Wealth of Nations Simplified, Book 4, Chapter 4" >}}